-The National Security Institute is excited to host the next event in NSI’s Technology Innovation and American National Security Project, Fabricating the Future: The Importance of Semiconductors to U.S. National Security.
+The National Security Institute was excited to host the next event in NSI’s Technology Innovation and American National Security Project, Fabricating the Future: The Importance of Semiconductors to U.S. National Security.

 Semiconductors are the bedrock of nearly all modern industrial activities and the building blocks of advanced technologies; they are used in everything from cell phones and cars to military equipment and weapons.
 This past year, the demand for electronics soared, leaving the world in the midst of a global semiconductor shortage and illuminating supply chain security issues, including U.S. dependence on foreign foundries.
-Join us for a timely and important discussion as experts weigh in what the U.S. government and the private sector can do to address semiconductor supply chain insecurity.
+Thanks for joining us for a timely and important discussion as experts weighed in on what the U.S. government and the private sector can do to address semiconductor supply chain insecurity.

 Ritu Favre is Executive Vice President and General Manager of Semiconductor and Electronics; Aerospace, Defense, and Government; and Transportation Business Units at NI.
 She’s responsible for driving growth and defining the systems, software, and services capabilities required to meet the unique needs of customers in these markets.